 Home prices can greatly affect the cost of insurance in any given state.
 A higher average home price generally means higher premiums in that state.
 For Alabama, the average listing price is $198,554, as of July 2015.
 This is notably lower than the national average of $284,748.

 Burglary is a serious and sometimes violent property crime.
-States with higher average burglary rates generally have higher average home insurance premiums, because the likelihood that someone will need to file a claim is higher.
-According to data from the FBI Uniform Crime Report, in 2013, Alabama’s average burglary rate was 877.8 per 100,000 people, which is much higher than the national average of 610.0 per 100,000.
+States with higher average burglary rates generally have higher average home insurance premiums.
+That's because the likelihood that someone will need to file a claim is higher.
+In 2013, Alabama’s average burglary rate was 877.8 per 100,000 people.
+This is much higher than the national average of 610.0 per 100,000.

 Alabama has some serious homeowner’s insurance hazards that are not uncommon for the region, including a number of natural disasters.
 As is typical of the south, Alabama frequently experiences hurricanes, tornadoes, and hot, humid summers.